fausstoo/grocery_store_pipeline/README.md

 *Execution and Integration:*
 To execute the data pipeline, users can run the pipeline.py script, which orchestrates the entire process seamlessly.
 The script establishes a connection to the MySQL database, executes data extraction, transformation, and storage processes, and logs relevant information for monitoring and debugging purposes.

+*Setup:*
+1. Install Python and MySQL on your computer.
+2. Create a database in your local host.
+3. Git clone the repository.
+4. Create and activate a virtual environment.
+5. Run 'requirements.txt'.
+6. Modify the connector engine parameters under 'pipeline.py' and 'create_tables.py' according to your MySQL setup.
+7. Run 'pipeline.py'.

 *Customization and Adaptability:*
 The modular structure of the project allows users to adapt and extend functionality according to specific requirements.
 Table structures, transformation logic, and database configurations can be modified to accommodate diverse datasets and use cases.